devnely-org/test-openshift/README.md

  The tests are developed in openshitf and we will not show their development and performance.
 If we note that we will do individualized tests for each image and a global one with all the images at play (wordpress and mysql).

+ I will create a directory for mysql, another for wordpress, another for the project (mysql and wordpress) in addition to another in which documentation is provided.

 # Contributing

 In principle it is a personal and public project.